yousefalatari/ma1sd/docs/features/authentication.md

 ```apache
 ProxyPass /_matrix/client/r0/login http://localhost:8090/_matrix/client/r0/login
 ```
-`ProxyPreserveHost` or equivalent **must** be enabled to detect to which Homeserver mxisd should talk to when building results.
+`ProxyPreserveHost` or equivalent **must** be enabled to detect to which Homeserver ma1sd should talk to when building results.

 Your VirtualHost should now look similar to:
 ```apache